Teradata/developer-resources/docs/explore-and-analyze-data/project-lifecycle.md

 **Get your API key.**
-The first time you log in to the workspace service using your AI Unlimited Git repository credentials, your API key is generated.
-Copy it.
+Sign in to AI Unlimited, and copy your API key.

 ***image of the key in workspaces--to show its location there - this is good use of a screenshot, because the user is not necessarily in workspaces now, and we want to point out where this one small thing is on that UI***